 Dr. Natasha also explains how harmful microbes, when they set up shop in the gut lining, release toxins and create what she calls 'drug addicts'.
 She recommends treatments like raw kefir, a fermented yogurt-like drink, for the rehabilitation of the gut.
 She is able to successfully pull children out of a cycle of addiction and stagnation, by changing their diets and introducing large amounts of beneficial bacteria to help crowd out pathogens.

 There are laws and regulations that prevent people from accessing the beneficial microbial life found on farms that transfer to foods like raw dairy.
-In this recent Wise Traditions podcast, Mark McAfee from the Raw Milk Institute explained that raw dairy products were the ancient foods of wisdom, that was available for thousands of years.
-It was the 'medicine' that created a healthy immune system to survive.
+In this recent Wise Traditions podcast, Mark McAfee from the Raw Milk Institute explained why he considers that raw dairy products were the ancient foods of wisdom, that was available for thousands of years.
+According to him, it was the 'medicine' that created a healthy immune system to survive.
 It contained the probiotics.
-It was prevention through nutrition.
-He says the biome was first discovered in 2003 and that medical schools have since been running around trying to figure out how to deal with it, because they have to rethink medicine.
-Mark says that it is wonderful to see the youngest paediatricians coming forward and saying they will hold off on prescribing antibiotics for an ear infection, while reaching for the probiotic first.
-In California, where raw milk has never been illegal and highly regulated for quality control, cultured raw milk kefir is sometimes recommended as a probiotic for a health recovery.
+It was ‘prevention through nutrition’.
+He says the biome was first discovered in 2003, and that medical schools have since been running around trying to figure out how to deal with it, because they have to rethink what is perceived as ‘medicine’.
+Mark says that it is wonderful for him to see some youngest paediatricians coming forward, and saying they will hold off on prescribing antibiotics for an ear infection, while reaching for the probiotic first.
+In California, where raw milk has never been illegal and is highly regulated for quality control, cultured raw milk kefir is sometimes recommended as a probiotic for a health recovery.
 Mark talks to Steve from Central Valley Business about raw dairy in the video below:

 Australia is among the highest prescribers of antibiotics in the world according to this article.
 With 46% of Australia’s population being prescribed antimicrobials in 2014 alone, the average Australian's gut can't be in the best of shape, in terms of microbial diversity.
 Australians are among the sickest in the world according to this article.
 The government and health departments continue to heavily invest in building more hospitals for all the sick people, and for those they are expecting in the future.